Letter to Patients from Sheffield CCG

 Firstly, we’d like to thank you for your patience and cooperation over the extremely difficult last 18 months.
 We understand that there have been many changes to the way health care has been delivered and this may have been unsettling and difficult to navigate at times...
 To read the full letter please click here

-Appointments for medical advice can be requested through askmyGP after 6pm on Sunday into Monday and from 6am Tuesday to Friday.
-We will aim to respond to your request within a few hours when the surgery is open.
+From Wednesday 1st December 2021 appointments for medical advice can be requested through askmyGP after Monday to Friday between 8:30am and 9:30am.
+We will aim to respond to your request the same day when the surgery is open.
 Due to present high demand and limited capacity askmyGP will be turned off at 9.30am.

 If you do not have access to the internet, please call the surgery between 8.30am and 9.30am Monday to Friday.